amitsamanta2307/100-days-of-code/log.md

 **Today's Progress**:
 1. Studied the new Readux Toolkit structure.
 2. Cloned the eShopOnWeb application, studied the structure and resolved the issues in the code.

+### Day 55: December 25, 2020

+**Today's Progress**:
+1. Completed the coversion process of the using the Redux state for my Burger app, from the udemy react course.